idaholab/moose/modules/subchannel/doc/content/v&v/toshiba_37_pin.md

 !listing /examples/Toshiba_37_pin/toshiba_37_pin.i block=AuxVariables language=cpp

-### Modules
+### FluidProperties

-The module block specifies the thermophysical properties used in the subchannel solve.
+The FluidProperties block specifies the thermophysical properties used in the subchannel solve.
 Sodium properties are used in this case.

-!listing /examples/Toshiba_37_pin/toshiba_37_pin.i block=Modules language=cpp
+!listing /examples/Toshiba_37_pin/toshiba_37_pin.i block=FluidProperties language=cpp

 ### Problem